ligato/docs/docs/developer-guide/kvscheduler.md

 ### API

-The KVScheduler API is defined ine a separate [sub-package "api"][kvscheduler-api-dir] of the [plugin][plugin].
+The KVScheduler API is defined in a separate [sub-package "api"][kvscheduler-api-dir] of the [plugin][plugin].
 The interfaces that constitute the KVScheduler API are defined in multiple files:

  * `errors.go`: definitions of errors that can be returned from within the KVScheduler; additionally the `InvalidValueError` error wrapper is defined to allow plugins to further specify the reason for a validation error, which is then exposed through the [value status][value-states].